The complexity of finite-valued CSPs: Introduction

 \section{Introduction}

-In this paper we study the following problem: what classes of discrete explicitly-represented functions can be minimised exactly in polynomial time?
+In this paper we study the following problem: what classes of discrete extensionally-represented functions can be minimised exactly in polynomial time?
 Such problems can be readily described as (finite-)valued constraint satisfaction problems.
 We provide a complete answer to this question for rational-valued functions defined on arbitrary finite domains.

 The constraint satisfaction problem, or CSP for short, provides a common framework for many theoretical and practical problems in computer science.
-An instance can be vaguely described as a set of variables to be assigned values from the domains of the variables so that all constraints are satisfied~\cite{Montanari74:constraints}.
+Problems that can be cast in the CSP framework have been studied in several contexts of computer science including artificial intelligence~\cite{Dechter03:processing}, database theory~\cite{Kolaitis00:jcss}, and graph theory~\cite{Hell:graphs,Hell08:survey}.
+A CSP instance can informally be described as a set of variables to be assigned values from the domains of the variables so that all constraints are satisfied~\cite{Montanari74:constraints}.
 The CSP is NP-complete in general and thus we are interested in restrictions which give rise to tractable classes of problems.
-Following Feder and Vardi~\cite{Feder98:monotone}, we restrict the constraint language, that is, all constraint relations in a given instance must belong to a fixed, finite set of relations on the domain.
-The most successful approach to classifying language-restricted CSPs is the so-called algebraic approach~\cite{Jeavons97:closure,Jeavons98:algebraic,Bulatov05:classifying}, which has led to several complexity classifications~\cite{Bulatov06:3-elementJACM,Bulatov11:conservative,Barto09:siam,Barto11:lics} and algorithmic characterisations~\cite{Barto09:focs,Idziak10:siam} going beyond the seminal work of Schaefer on Boolean CSPs~\cite{Schaefer78:complexity}.
+Following \cite{Feder98:monotone}, we restrict the constraint language, that is, all constraint relations in a given instance must belong to a fixed, finite set of relations on the domain.
+The most successful approach to classifying language-restricted CSPs is the so-called algebraic approach~\cite{Jeavons97:closure,Jeavons98:algebraic,Bulatov05:classifying}, which has led to several complexity classifications~\cite{Bulatov06:3-elementJACM,Bulatov11:conservative,Barto09:siam,Barto11:lics} and algorithmic characterisations~\cite{Barto14:jacm,Idziak10:siam,Berman10:few} going beyond the seminal work of Schaefer on Boolean CSPs~\cite{Schaefer78:complexity}.